Dental Implants in Eagle River AK

 Today, we have a better option.
 A dental implant is a permanent solution that looks, functions, and feels like a natural tooth.

 A dental implant replaces the missing tooth root with a small biocompatible titanium post, which is surgically placed in your jaw.
 Over time, the bone and the implant integrate.
 This integration creates a strong and stable base to which we can attach a dental restoration.

 Dental implants are a healthy alternative to bridges and dentures because the new “root” in your jaw will prevent the bone from deteriorating.
 Plus, an implant can be placed without altering the adjacent teeth.

 How Our Technology Helps Us Place Implants

-In our office, we place implants with computer-guided precision.
+In our office, we design and restore implants with computer-guided precision.
 We use the information obtained from a 3-D digital x-ray of your jaw and integrate this with information from our CEREC.
 We actually design your new tooth right here in our Eagle River dental office using our CEREC system and then merge the information into the 3-D x-ray of your teeth, jaw, and sinuses to determine the absolute best position for your implant to support your new tooth and avoid complications.

 In some cases, an implant is desired but there is no longer enough bone for proper support.
 In this situation, we can use a bone graft.
-If Dr. Woodring determines that a bone graft is necessary, we will discuss the available options with you.
+If we determine that a bone graft is necessary, we will discuss the available options with you.
 We can also use a special material called advanced platelet rich fibrin to accelerate healing in the case of a bone graft.
 This allows your implant to be placed sooner so that you can get back to enjoying a whole and healthy smile.